MAM and MDM Overlap and Differ In Many Ways

 To get a job done right, you need the best tools for that job.
 Mobile devices like laptops, smartphones and tablets are becoming important tools in the modern working world.
-With power comes great responsibility, as businesses need to provide adequate solutions for employees to use these devices in the workplace.
+With power comes great responsibility.
+As businesses need to provide adequate solutions for employees to use these devices in the workplace.

-Mobile Application Management (MAM) has become a sought after solution largely driven by the “bring your own device” (BYOD) or “bring your own technology” trend.
-BYOD refers to the practice of letting employees bring personal devices to the office—and even students in schools—for their own use and to access company information.
-The concept is like the old “if you can’t beat them, join them” idea; if people are going to use devices for work or work devices for personal use, then you might as well make it easy for them.
+Mobile Application Management (MAM) has become a sought after solution largely driven by the “bring your own device” (BYOD) trend.
+BYOD refers to the practice of letting employees bring personal devices to the office.
+Even students in schools can use their own to access information.
+The concept is like the old “if you can’t beat them, join them” idea.
+If people are going to use devices for work or work devices for personal use, it should be easy for them.
 Mobile application management focuses more on deliver, control and administration over the applications on the device.
-In some cases, businesses can have their own “app store” for employees to download the apps they want to use without a complete takeover of their personal device.
+Businesses can have their own “app store” for employees for apps without a complete takeover of their personal device.

 Learn more about what our mobile device management solutions can do for you.